-After reading this article, you will understand what entity linking is, how it differs from Named Entity Recognition (NER), when to use each knowledge graph source option, and how to apply entity linking using Schema App Highlighter.
+After reading this article, you will be empowered to apply entity linking using the Schema App Highlighter.

 Understanding Entity Linking and Linked Entity Recognition